adam-james-v/solenoid/readme.md

 # solenoid

 Solenoid implements a `letcontrols` let-style macro that allows you to wrap any code body in simple, live controls.
-It is a ligthweight tool you can reach for while playing with code at the repl.
+It is a lightweight tool you can reach for while playing with code at the repl.t

 I think the utility of this library is best shown, rather than explained.